-During the Review Year, the Group continued to strengthen its safety management across all BUs on a uniform basis with a focus on on-site operations, and updated its EHS red lines in line with the changes in relevant regulations.
-Based on a set of criteria called the "ten major red lines" and centering around "list management & process control", the Group put forward the EHS management principle of "clear communication, precise implementation, closed loop management and complete evidence chain" to enhance the safety awareness of employees and reinforce the management's awareness of risk identification, which will ensure operational safety at the factory level.
-The Group constantly introduced advanced technologies for wastewater, emissions and hazardous waste treatment to effectively reduce pollutant discharge and emission, increase investment in waste recycling facilities, reduce procurement of raw materials and supplies, reduce operating costs with enhanced operation management of the emission treatment facilities, introduce online pollutant monitoring equipment, as well as provide real-time monitoring for, and ensure effective operations of, the emission treatment facilities.
-All of these will ensure that the pollutant discharge of the Group is up to standards.
-During the Review Year, the Group's EHS team continued to implement a mid-year "ten major red lines" audit against each factory in Asia-Pacific, Europe and North America regions, commenced corporate compliance audit from 45 dimensions, passed the supervisory audit of the ISO45001 and ISO14001 Systems, identified and reduced on-site key risks, and comprehensively enhanced its capability in management and control of key EHS risks, which facilitated the Group to reduce the risks of the occurrence of fire accident and work-related injury and enhanced its EHS performance, so as to ensure safety and health in operations of the Group eventually.
-During the Review Year, work-related injury or accident rate per million working hours of the Group was 1.04.
-The Group has always attached great importance to the development and management of occupational health by optimizing management mechanisms for jobs subject to occupational hazards, improving the working environment for staff and ensuring comprehensive implementation of the occupational health check systems to safeguard the general health and well-being of the employees.
+During the Review Year, the Group constantly introduced advanced technologies for wastewater, emissions and hazardous waste treatment to effectively reduce pollutant discharge and emission; increased investment in waste recycling facilities so as to reduce procurement of raw materials and supplies as well as operating costs; enhanced operation management of emission treatment facilities to ensure that the pollutant discharge of the Group is up to standards.
+During the Review Year, the Group continued to strengthen its safety management across all BUs on a uniform basis with a focus on on-site operations, and updated and refined its EHS red lines in line with the changes in relevant regulations.
+Based on a set of criteria called the "fourteen major red lines" and centering around "list management & process control", the Group put forward the EHS management principle of "clear communication, precise implementation, closed loop management and complete evidence chain" to enhance the safety awareness of employees and reinforce the management's awareness of risk identification, which will ensure operational safety at the factory level.
+The Group's EHS team continued to implement EHS red lines internal audit against each factory in Asia-Pacific, Europe and North America regions, commenced corporate compliance evaluation from 45 dimensions, identified and reduced on-site key risks, and comprehensively enhanced its capability in management and control of EHS risks, which facilitated the Group to reduce the risks of the occurrence of fire accident and work-related injury and enhanced its EHS performance, so as to ensure safety and health in its operations eventually.
+The Group has formulated the "EHS Comprehensive Management Evaluation Criteria" to strengthen process management and enhance its EHS systematic management level through feedback and continuous improvement.
+The Group has passed 100% of renewal audits of the ISO45001 and ISO14001 Systems.
+During the Review Year, work-related injury or accident rate per million working hours of the Group was 1.00.
+The Group has always attached great importance to the development and management of occupational health by optimising management mechanisms for jobs exposed to occupational hazards, improving the working environment for staff and ensuring comprehensive implementation of the occupational health check systems to safeguard the general health and well-being of the employees.

-As of the end of the Review Year, 3 subsidiaries of the Company have been awarded "National Green Factory of China", 3 subsidiaries of the Company have been awarded "National Green Supply Chain Management Enterprise of China", and 12 subsidiaries of the Company have been awarded "Provincial and Municipal Green Factory of China".
+As of the end of the Review Year, 4 subsidiaries of the Company were awarded "National Green Factory of China", 3 subsidiaries of the Company were awarded "National Green Supply Chain Management Enterprise of China", and 14 subsidiaries of the Company were awarded "Provincial and Municipal Green Factory of China".
+At the same time, the Group was awarded the title of China's "Top Runner for Industrial Carbon Peaking" in 2024, and was selected as one of the first "Waste-Free Groups" at the provincial level in Zhejiang Province.